 I’ve got relatives who have done extremely well out of working for McDonald’s, and I’ve no doubt that they would agree with the idea that they have had satisfying careers there.
 However, I think even they would find the idea of redefining a term at the whim of a corporate behemoth somewhat Orwellian.

-On the Today programme this morning, the man from the OED quite reasonably pointed out that the OED doesn’t invent words, it reflects English as it is used, and it’s quite clear that ‘McJob’ is a pejorative term.
+On the Today programme this morning, the man from the OED quite reasonably pointed out that the OED doesn’t invent words, it reflects English as it is used ((Although you could argue that this means the OED should legitimise through inclusion common howlers like the misuse of the possessive apostrophe in ‘its’, or the horrific lack of comprehension that leads to ‘your’ being used instead of ‘you’re’.)), and it’s quite clear that ‘McJob’ is a pejorative term.
 To say it should be removed from the dictionary is like saying that racist terms should be removed because they are insulting to the people they describe.

 Fast food chain wants rewrite of ‘insulting’ McJob entry in OED | | Guardian Unlimited Business